theriftlab/immanuel-python/docs/3-examples.md

 ```

 Now `native_chart`'s planets/objects will aspect `partner_chart`'s planets/objects instead of its own.
 This makes things very flexible - a synastry chart can be created as above, with two natal charts, or a natal+transits chart can be created by passing a transits chart into a natal chart.
 It might also be useful to pass transits into a progressed or composite chart.
 You could even pass a composite chart into another composite chart to view synastry aspects between them.

+All chart instances additionally feature a `house_for()` method which takes a chart object as a parameter.
+This simply returns the house object for where the passed chart object would appear in the current chart.
+This can be useful in conjunction with the above functionality to see which houses a transiting planet is in, or which houses in your chart a partner's planets appear.

 ## Human-Readable